mmillar-bolis/MDunmeris/index.md

 ## Further Reading

-It seems relevant to have a look at [Earthsea](https://en.wikipedia.org/wiki/A_Wizard_of_Earthsea) and it's use of *Rumpelstiltskin theory* or the idea that [*True* words](https://en.wikipedia.org/wiki/True_name) may have power.
-There seems to be a similar current present in many Tamrielic religions.
+It seems relevant to have a look at [Earthsea](https://en.wikipedia.org/wiki/A_Wizard_of_Earthsea) and it's use of [*Rumpelstiltskin theory*](https://sjaakvandergeest.socsci.uva.nl/pdf/anthropology_and_literature/rumpelskin.pdf) or the idea that [*True* words](https://en.wikipedia.org/wiki/True_name) may have power.
+There seems to be a [similar current](https://www.imperial-library.info/content/posts-kirkbride-undated#node-8393:~:text=On%20Vivec%20and%20Morrowind) present in many Tamrielic religions and languages.

 The Tribunal Faith and it's influence on Dunmer culture cannot be understated.
 To learn more about it, have a look at: